TimoSto/ThesorTeX/pkg/backend/project_template/documentation_en.md

 ---

-title: How can I change the numbering of the chapters?
+## How can I change the numbering of the chapters?
 By default, the chapters are numbered numerically:

 - 1 Chapter 1